alwaysdata/documentation/content/advanced/migrations/2024-software-architecture.en.md

 ## Miscellaneous Updates

-Many software and libraries will be updated.
-Among the notable updates:
+Many software and libraries will be upgraded.
+Among the notable upgraded:

 * Erlang 25.2 (previously 21.2)
 * GDAL 3.9 (previously 2.4)